timmywil/minimal/README.md

 ###Notes

-- It is faster to use node.style when _setting_ your styles.
-A `.setCSS()` method is provide to allow manipulating minimal objects without needing to break a chain, but the _only_ difference between this method and setting node.style is the `float` property, which varies across browsers.  minimal normalizes this property for you by using `cssFloat` or `styleFloat` where needed.
-- As with the `.getAttr()` method, `.getCSS()` will return the value for the first node in the minimal object.
 - To retrieve computed `width` or `height` on a hidden element, the user must swap `display: none` with `visibility: hidden; position: absolute; display: block` themselves rather than relying on the minimal library to do it for them.
-This will make for faster code.
+This will make for faster code and a smaller javascript library.

 #
 ###.getCSS( name )

+As with the `.getAttr()` method, `.getCSS()` will return the value for the first node in the minimal object.

 	// Retrieve the computed top of an element
 	$('#foo').getCSS('top');